Alexandra Stan: Public image and personal life

 Stan, along with Inna, has been referred to as one of the most successful and best-paid Romanian artists.
 Stan frequently receives media attention for her provocative public appearances and photographic shoots.
 The music video for "I Did It, Mama!", which was released in 2015, included a scene in which she and a background dancer simulate sexual acts, which the Romanian Cancan and Click! publications speculated could have led to a ban of the video in Romania.
 In December 2019, controversial footage of Stan lasciviously dancing naked surfaced online, with the singer soon after apologizing and deleting the video, saying it had been mistakenly shared.
 Stan is open about her sexual practices, and revealed that she had experimented with group and lesbian sex; she further stated that she experiences occasional bisexual feelings.

 Stan was born with only one kidney and received treatment for the nodules she had on her vocal cords early in her career.
-Stan has stated that she believes in God and has her own religious principles, describing herself as a non-traditional Christian.
+She has stated that she believes in God and has her own religious principles, describing herself as a non-traditional Christian.
 Throughout the years, Stan has lived in various cities including Constanța, Los Angeles, Santa Monica and Bucharest.
 At the age of 16, the singer was in a one-month romantic relationship with Romanian actor and recording artist Dorian Popa, but the relationship broke down because of alleged infidelity.
 She also had a short-lived relationship with the bar owner she worked at as a waitress in her youth in Valu lui Traian.

 During Stan's court case against Marcel Prodan, he and others testified that she had more than a professional relationship with him; Stan initially denied these claims, but eventually acknowledged their relationship.
 In a 2022 interview, she revealed that depressive thoughts had led to her attempting to commit suicide twice during that time period.
 From 2014 to 2019, Stan was in a relationship with Bogdan Stăruială, and also dated Bogdan Drăghici for a couple of months as of November 2020.
 In July 2021, she revealed to the public that she had married her fiancé Emanuel around two months earlier, on 24 April.
 Stan announced their separation in October 2021.
 Shortly after her divorce, Stan began dating singer and music producer Alex Parker.
 The two ended their relationship after five months of dating.